stephenharris/WordPressBehatExtension/docs/index.md

 *(For 'quick start' guides, please see the [Recipes](Recipes.md)).*

-1. Add a composer development requirement for your WordPress theme or plugin:
+1. Installation is via [Composer](https://getcomposer.org/).
+Add a dev requirement for your WordPress theme or plugin:

     ```json
     {
         "require-dev" : {
             "stephenharris/wordpress-behat-extension": "~0.3",
-            "behat/mink-goutte-driver": "~1.1",
             "behat/mink-selenium2-driver": "~1.3.1",
             "johnpbloch/wordpress": "~4.6.1"
         }
     }
     ```

+    WordPressBehatExtension will automatically install Behat, Mink and the Goutte driver.

     You don't *have* to install WordPress via composer.
 But you shall need a path to a WordPress install below.
-Additionally you don't *have* to use the Goutte and Selenium2 drivers, but these are the most common.
+    Additionally you don't *have* to use the Selenium2 driver, but this is a common driver for scenerios which require JavaScript.

+    Install the dependencies:

+    ```bash
+    $ composer update
+    ```

 2. Add the following Behat configuration file below.
 You will need: